-In many of today’s corporate work environments, the days of managing a group of people who all share a common physical location and the same work hours are waning.
+Even when all team members in a single office, managing documentation teams has its challenges.
+However, in many of today’s corporate work environments, the days of managing a group of people who all share a common physical location and the same work hours are waning.
 More often, work teams may be composed of people who work in either a company office or from home, in different cities, states, time zones, and countries.
 They may also work different hours or even different days.

 Knowledge work, such as technical writing, is ideally suited to these types of work arrangements since, in many cases, the work can be done anytime, anywhere — unlike certain professions such as nursing or construction.
 Modern computer and telecommunications technology has made the world, or at least those parts of it with high-speed Internet access, one big potential office.

 There are many different work arrangements that documentation managers may face.
-For example, if you’ve been managing for a long time, particular at the same company, you were probably involved in creating and approving these work arrangements.
+For example, if you’ve been managing a documentation team for a long time, particularly at the same company, you were probably involved in creating and approving these work arrangements.
 Or, if you’ve recently changed jobs or are new to management, you may find yourself trying to manage a diverse set of work arrangements you inherited.
 While at first it may seem difficult to keep this dizzying, questionable array of details straight, suspend your judgment for a while.

 To make alternative work arrangements operate at maximum efficiency, you might need to fine-tune your team’s schedule.
 As a result, this could be one of the most useful activities for retaining key people and keeping morale high.
 In my experience, nearly everyone who has an alternative work arrangement realizes the value it brings to their work and personal lives, and will go to almost any length to maintain it.
 For one thing, when it comes to driving fewer days to an office in this age of soaring gas prices, it’s like giving employees a raise.

-Types of arrangements
+Types of Team Work Arrangements

 There are numerous types of work arrangements outside the standard 9-5 office.
 Some of the most long-standing ones are part-time work, job sharing, and flexible hours.
 One of the most common and fastest-growing arrangements is working part-time or full-time from home.
 A recent study indicated that 41 million corporate employees work in a virtual workplace at least one day per week.
 And with the work force being increasingly dispersed both domestically and globally, managing staff who work in different cities, states, time zones, and countries has also become quite common.
 The ability to manage people remotely is a management skill in itself – a skill that is sure to increase in demand.
 Therefore, you should look at this as an opportunity to increase the value you can provide to both your employer and your overall career.